Education Abroad for Anthropology Majors

 - The Office of Undergraduate Education provides scholarships exclusively for UCR students participating in a UCR FLEAP.
 Awards range from $250 to $2500, and are based on financial need and/or merit.
 For more information on eligibility and how to apply, see details here.

 - Many UCR anthropology professors, with regional expertise, offer FLEAP programs that provide you with unique opportunities to explore diverse regions of the world through engaging courses.
-FLEAP opportunities in anthropology include:
+FLEAP opportunities in anthropology change from year to year - see the link below for current details.

 UC Education Abroad Programs (UCEAP)